 UPCI's Cell and Tissue Imaging Facility (CTIF) is an integral, cancer-focused component of the University of Pittsburgh's Center for Biologic Imaging.
 Collaborative efforts between UPCI investigators and CTIF scientists have led to the development of tools specifically directed towards understanding the molecular basis, and perhaps more importantly, potential therapeutic strategies for cancer.

 The specific aims of the CTIF are to:

-- Provide professional expertise in the design and implementation of experiments using microscopic techniques and image analysis, including interpretation of morphological data.
+- Provide professional expertise in the design and implementation of experiments that use microscopy techniques and image analysis, including interpretation of morphological data.

-- Prepare, store, and optimally analyze tissues and cells using morphological, mRNA, and protein localization techniques.
+- Prepare, store and optimally analyze tissues and cells via morphological and mRNA and protein localization techniques.

-- Provide training in the use of and access to any optical instrument used within the project.
+- Provide training related to use of and access to all instrumentation used within the CTIF.